Exercises 83–86 are about the infinite region in the first quadra... | Study Prep in Pearson+

 Exercises 83–86 are about the infinite region in the first quadrant between the curve y = e^(-x) and the x-axis.

-85. Find the volume of the solid generated by revolving the region about the y-axis.
+86. Find the volume of the solid generated by revolving the region about the x-axis.

 88. The region in Exercise 87 is revolved about the x-axis to generate a solid.